 2019 Flaring Issues, Solutions, and Technologies

-The Flaring Issues, Solutions and Technologies (FIST) – 2019 project’s overall objective is to evaluate the current state of technologies addressing flaring of natural gas at well sites.
+The Flaring Issues, Solutions and Technologies (FIST) – 2019 project’s overall objective was to evaluate the current state of technologies addressing flaring of natural gas at well sites.

-- Identify technologies that are currently being used as well as those being developed and determine their applicability to reduce emissions associated with production.
+- Identified technologies currently being used as well as those being developed and determined their applicability to reduce emissions associated with production.

-- Identify research, development and demonstration of technologies needed to further advance cost-effective solutions to boost domestic natural gas production and provide responsible stewardship of the environment throughout upstream and midstream.
+- Identified research, development and demonstration of technologies needed to further advance cost-effective solutions to boost domestic natural gas production and provide responsible stewardship of the environment throughout upstream and midstream.

-- Provide an updated White Paper that will identify policy barriers, as well as identify opportunities for research and development funding that would help reduce emissions from oil and gas operations, creating a return on these investments through royalties, taxes and jobs, recognizing there will be regional variances.
+- Provided an updated White Paper to identify barriers and opportunities for research and development funding that could help reduce emissions from oil and gas operations, creating a return on these investments through royalties, taxes and jobs, recognizing there will be regional variances.

-The workshops span across the major shale plays and centers of operations so that participants can explore specific needs and issues associated with operations related to monetizing natural gas at the wellhead.
+The workshops spanned across the major shale plays and centers of operations so that participants could explore specific needs and issues associated with operations related to monetizing natural gas at the wellhead.

 • Determining the extent of flared/stranded gas in various basins